WilliamEJBaldwin/WilliamEJBaldwin/README.md

 - 👋 Hi, I’m @WilliamEJBaldwin
-- 👀 I’m interested in ... learning mode coding.
+- 👀 I’m interested in ... learning coding.
 - 🌱 I’m currently learning ...
 JavaScript, HTML, and CSS.
 - 💞️ I’m looking to collaborate on ... web pages.
 - 📫 How to reach me ... use the GitHub email system please.